The Rundown

 - If you have another dog who’s a short-hair, this brush may not be suitable to groom them too

-The Hertzko Self Cleaning Slicker Brush is our premium choice for Golden Retrievers.
-This slicker brush features mid-length wire bristles that reach the undercoat and work on knots, and then retract into the brush head for easy cleaning and storage.
+The Hertzko Self Cleaning Slicker Brush features mid-length wire bristles that reach the undercoat and work on knots, and then retract into the brush head for easy cleaning and storage.
+It’s one of the easiest, most comfortable brush to use with its anti-slip handle that prevents wrist strain.

 click to see more